Shanni/adventures-in-tdd/README.md

 ## Accepting an Element

 Another simple test to implement now would be that the function accepts an Element.
-Complete the test body for that test as follows:
+Complete the test body as follows:

 ```js
 it('should require an element parameter', function() {